Amnon Reshef: Civil activity

 Between 1992 and 1996 Reshef served as Chairman of the Council for Peace and Security, an Israeli NGO dedicated to security-based peace with Israel's Arab neighbors.

 In November 2014 Reshef wrote an open letter to Prime Minister Benjamin Netanyahu urging him to engage moderate Arab countries and launch a courageous peace initiative with the Palestinians, promising to support him if he does.
 Within a couple of days, over one-hundred retired IDF generals and equivalents from Mossad, Internal Security (Shabak) and police, joined Reshef in signing the letter.
 Once published, many more retired senior security officials urged Reshef to take the lead in launching a movement to promote the ideas encapsulated in the letter.

-Two years later, Reshef's initiated and led Commanders for Israel's Security (CIS) comprises over 270 members - the overwhelming majority of available retired IDF generals and their equivalents in the nation's other security agencies.
+Reshef initiated (2014) and led Commanders for Israel's Security (CIS) comprises over 300 members - the overwhelming majority of available retired IDF generals and their equivalents in the nation's other security agencies.

 The movement has been addressing the national leadership, opinion shapers, and the general public in promoting the strategic objective of a two-state solution in a regional context.
 Most specifically, Reshef and colleagues are out to refute baseless fear-mongering as though progress toward a settlement with the Palestinians and Israeli security are incompatible.

 Based on a cumulative security experience of over 6500 years, the CIS members demonstrate the exact opposite: that security arrangements associated with separation with the Palestinians actually contributes to Israel's security whereas continuing the current path undermines national security as well as the character of Israel as the democratic home of the Jewish people.